 Buhoma, the sector headquarters located in the north of Bwindi Impenetrable National Park, is a prime destination for viewing gorillas.
 The Uganda Wildlife Authority manages the Buhoma region, where it is possible to visit habituated gorilla families and obtain permits for tracking.
 Bwindi Impenetrable National Park is home to half of the remaining gorillas in the world, making it a must-see destination for anyone interested in these amazing animals.
-Gorilla tracking involves hiking through the forest to find the gorillas and observing them for one hour.
-The activity begins with a briefing at the park headquarters, where visitors are given guidelines for interacting with the gorillas..
+Gorilla trekking involves hiking through the forest to find the gorillas and observing them for one hour.
+The activity begins with a briefing at the park headquarters, where visitors are given guidelines for interacting with the gorillas.
 It is possible to hire a porter to assist with carrying belongings and provide support during the hike, which can be strenuous.
 Seeing gorillas, which are genetically 95% similar to humans, is a once-in-a-lifetime experience that should not be missed.
-To visit the gorillas in Buhoma, consider booking a tour with Trek Africa Tours.
+To visit the gorillas in Buhoma, consider booking a tour with Trek Africa Expeditions.

-Gorilla tracking is available in four sectors of Bwindi Impenetrable National Park: Rushaga and Nkuringo in the south, and Ruhija and Buhoma in the north.
+Gorilla trekking is available in four sectors of Bwindi Impenetrable National Park: Rushaga and Nkuringo in the south, and Ruhija and Buhoma in the north.
 Each sector is home to different habituated gorilla families that can be tracked daily.
 Gorilla families are similar to human families in that the male leaves the family he was born into, establishes his own territory, and starts a family with a female.
 Occasionally, there may be conflict within the family group, leading to the splitting of the family.
 When a new member is born, the Uganda Wildlife Authority names them and informs the park guides, who can tell visitors the names of the members of the gorilla family they are tracking.
-Trekking gorillas is a truly wonderful experience, and Trek Africa Tours can help organize tours to the Buhoma sector, including a three-day or four-day gorilla tracking trip.
+Trekking gorillas is a truly wonderful experience, and Trek Africa Expeditions can help organize tours to the Buhoma sector, including a three-day or four-day gorilla tracking trip.

 The Buhoma sector of Bwindi Impenetrable National Park is considered the birthplace of gorilla tourism in Uganda and is home to five habituated gorilla family groups: